paultanger/Fraud_Detection/pair.md

 We want to store each prediction the model makes on new examples, which means we'll need a database.

-Set up a postgres database that will store each example that the script runs on.
+1. Set up a postgres database that will store each example that the script runs on.
 You should create a database schema that reflects the form of the raw example data and add a column for the predicted probability of fraud.

-Write a function in your script that takes the example data and the prediction as arguments and inserts the data into the database.
+2. Write a function in your script that takes the example data and the prediction as arguments and inserts the data into the database.

     Now, each time you run your script, one row should be added to the `predictions` table with a predicted probability of fraud.

 ### Step 5: Web App

 #### [Deliverable]: Hello World app

-A request in your browser to `/hello` should display "Hello, World!".
+1. A request in your browser to `/hello` should display "Hello, World!".
 Set up a Flask app with a route `GET /hello` to do so.

     Use this [tutorial](http://blog.luisrei.com/articles/flaskrest.html) to help.

 #### [Deliverable]: Fraud scoring service

-Set up a route `POST /score` and have it execute the logic in your prediction script.
+1. Set up a route `POST /score` and have it execute the logic in your prediction script.
 You should import the script as a module and call functions defined therein.

     There are two things we'll do to make this all more efficient: 1.
 We only want to unpickle the model once, and 2.
 We only want to connect to the database once.
 Do both in a `if __name__ == '__main__':` block before you call `app.run()` and you can refer to these top-level global variables from within the function.
 This may require some re-architecting of your prediction module.

     The individual example will no longer be coming from a local file, but instead will come in the body of the POST request as JSON.
 You can use `request.data` or `request.json` to access that data.
 You'll still need to vectorize it, predict, and store the example and prediction in the database.

     You can test out this route by, in a separate script, sending a POST request to /score with a single example in JSON form using the `requests` Python package.

 ### Step 6: Get "live" data

 We've set up a service for you that will ping your server with "live" data so that you can see that it's really working.

 To use this service:
     * Send a POST request to `/register` with your IP and port (as `ip` and `port` parameters in JSON).
 We'll announce what the ip address of the service machine is in class.

-Write this code in the `if name` block at the bottom of your Flask script (i.e. it should register each time you run the Flask script)
+1. Write a register function which makes the necessary post request.
+This function should be called once each time your Flask app is run, in the main block.

-Make sure your app is adding the examples to the database with predicted fraud probabilities.
+**Make sure your app is adding the examples to the database with predicted fraud probabilities.**

 ### Step 7: Dashboard